HarperDB/documentation/docs/administration/cloning.md

 ### JWT Keys

-The leader's JWT private and public keys will be cloned by default.
+If cloning with replication, the leader's JWT private and public keys will be cloned.
 To disable this, include `CLONE_KEYS=false` in your clone variables.

 ### Cloning overtop of an existing HarperDB instance